wixplosives/sample-monorepo/README.md

 [![Build Status](https://github.com/wixplosives/sample-monorepo/workflows/tests/badge.svg)](https://github.com/wixplosives/sample-monorepo/actions)

-Sample monorepo setup with yarn workspaces, typescript, and lerna.
+Sample monorepo setup with npm workspaces, typescript, and lerna.

 ## Setup explained

 ### Tooling

-- Monorepo is installed using [yarn](https://github.com/yarnpkg/yarn).
+- Monorepo is installed using [npm](https://github.com/npm/cli).

   - Packages are automatically linked together, meaning you can do cross-package work within the repo.
   - `devDependencies` are common, and only appear in the root `package.json`.
 Easier to manage and upgrade.
   - Each package has its own `scripts` and `dependencies`.
-They are being installed in the root `node_modules`, using the same deduping mechanism `yarn` uses for single packages.
+They are being installed in the root `node_modules`, using the same deduping mechanism `npm` uses for single packages.
-  - Adding new packages is as simple as dropping an existing package in the `packages` folder, and re-running `yarn`.
+  - Adding new packages is as simple as dropping an existing package in the `packages` folder, and re-running `npm i`.

 - Monorepo scripts are being executed using [lerna](https://github.com/lerna/lerna).